 Spring is nearly upon us and with the start of a new season, you may be thinking about taking a break.
 If you want to save far-flung destinations for your big summer break, rest assured there are plenty of incredible places to explore in Europe just a short plane ride away.

 Finding it tough to decide where to go?
 Here are three of the most popular holiday destinations to provide some inspiration:

 Incredibly popular with tourists from across the globe, Portugal is a fantastic holiday destination with lots to offer.
 With clear turquoise waters, long stretches of warm white sand and a balmy climate, it’s not hard to see why the beautiful Algarve is a magnet for visitors.

-If you’re feeling a bit more active and don’t fancy soaking up the sun on a beach, Portugal boasts a number of national parks to explore, including the Serra da Estrela which is famous for its glorious waterfall, towering mountains and hiking trails.
+If you’re feeling a bit more active and don’t fancy soaking up the sun on a beach, Portugal boasts a number of national parks to explore, including Serra da Estrela which is famous for its glorious waterfall, towering mountains, and hiking trails.

 In the mood for a city break?
 Porto is not only celebrated for its wonderful port wine but also holds UNESCO World Heritage Status.
 Lisbon, Portugal’s capital city, is bursting with history, atmosphere, and old-fashioned shops that have escaped the march of time.

 What makes Greece so exciting is its superb scenery, idyllic beaches, and ancient wonders.
 Fusing modern culture with authentic traditions, it is a country of contrasts which means there is plenty of culture to dive into as soon as you arrive.

 There are myriad ancient sites, structures, and museums as well as clubs, restaurants, and shops if you fancy something a bit more modern.
 Enjoy Santorini’s volcanic caldera or take a look at the impressive Roman and Byzantine structures, or simply unwind with some mouth-watering Greek cuisine.